rocknwa/V4-Custom-Hooks-Reward-Tokens-Dapp/README.md

    forge test --match-path test/RewardHook.t.sol --match-contract RewardHookTest
    ```

-5. Deploy contracts and configure the frontend with their addresses.
-But if you run it once successfully the first, the addresses will be the same.
+5. Deploy contracts and configure the frontend with their addresses, you can check the `run-latest.json` in the `broadcast` folder.

 ---